simonmichael/hledger/hledger/hledger_addons.m4.md

 ### irr
 [hledger-irr](http://hackage.haskell.org/package/hledger-irr)
-calculates the internal rate of return of an investment account.
+calculates the internal rate of return of an investment account, but it's superseded now by the built-in [roi](#roi) command.

 ## Experimental add-ons